ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 Recall that _training_ refers to determining the best set of weights for maximizing a neural network's accuracy.
 In the previous chapters, we glossed over this process, preferring to keep it inside of a black box, and look at what already trained networks could do.
 In this chapter, we are going to look more closely at the process of training, and we shall see that it works much like the climber analogy we just described.

-Neural networks can be used without knowing precisely how training works, just as on can operate a flashlight without knowing how the electronics inside it work.
+Neural networks can be used without knowing precisely how training works, just as one can operate a flashlight without knowing how the electronics inside it work.
 Most modern machine learning libraries have greatly automated the training process.
-Owing to those things and this topic being more mathematically rigorous, you may be tempted to skip this chapter, and indeed most of the remaining content in this book can be understood without it.
-But the intrepid reader is encouraged to proceed with this chapter, not only because it gives valuable insights into how neural nets can be applied and reconfigured, but because the topic itself is one of the most interesting in research.
+Owing to those things and this topic being more mathematically rigorous, you may be tempted to set it aside and rush to applications of neural networks.
+But the intrepid reader knows this to be a mistake, not only because it gives valuable insights into how neural nets can be applied and reconfigured, but because the topic itself is one of the most interesting in research today.
 The ability to train large neural networks eluded us for many years and has only recently become feasible, making it one of the great success stories in the history of AI.

-We'll get to gradient descent in a few sections, but first, let's understand why choosing weights is hard to begin with.
+We'll get to gradient descent, backpropagation, and all the techniques involved in a few sections, but first, let's understand why training is hard to begin with.

 # Why training is hard